cakephp/docs/en/console-and-shells/commands.rst

 Now that we have an interactive subcommand, we can add a test case that tests that we receive the proper response, and one that tests that we receive an incorrect response.
-Remove the ``testUpdateModifed`` method and, add the following methods to **tests/TestCase/Shell/UpdateTableCommandTest.php**::
+Remove the ``testUpdateModified`` method and, add the following methods to **tests/TestCase/Shell/UpdateTableCommandTest.php**::